Icon-Newsletter

 Website: www.brainpop.com

-BrainPop encourages teachers and students to be more involved in the learning process.
-It offers free access to resources in Math, Science, Humanity, English, and more.
+BrainPop encourages teachers and students to be more involved in learning.
+It offers free access to Math, Science, Humanity, English, and more resources.

 Website: www.cell-ed.com

 Cell-Ed is an online platform focusing on learner-centered and skills-based education.
-It offers offline options for students of the courses.
+It also offers offline options for students.

 Website: www.commonsense.org

-The non-profit organization offers tools and resources supporting school closures.
-It also offers tips on transitioning to online and at-home learning for teachers and parents.
+This non-profit organization offers tools and resources.
+It also provides teachers and parents with tips on transitioning to online and at-home learning.

-This educational platform is created to support distance learning in the Philippines.
-You can access online review materials and lessons on the website.
-You can browse DepEd Commons without additional data charges if you’re a Globe or TM subscriber.
+This educational platform was created to support distance learning in the Philippines.
+Access online review materials and lessons on the website.
+You can browse DepEd Commons without additional data charges.

 Website: www.discoveryeducation.com

-Discovery Channel’s online platform offers resources on science, history, and current events.
+Discovery Channel’s online platform offers science, history, and current events resources.
 It also provides ready-to-use digital lessons and learning resources for educators.

 Website: www.youtube.com/user/knowledgechannelorg/videos

-The channel launched its Stay at Home, Learn at Home program with DepEd'ssupport.
-You can watch episodes and segments of shows like Sineskwela and ATBP through TV Plus Go, ABS-CBN TV Plus 7, and Sky Cable channel 5.
-Some episodes are also up on their YouTube channel.
+With DepEd's support, the channel launched its Stay at Home, Learn at Home program.
+You can watch episodes and segments of shows like “Sineskwela,” “Hiraya Manawari,” and “ATBP.”
+Some episodes are also up on its YouTube channel.

 Website: web.nlp.gov.ph

-The country’s national library offers free online access to various scholarly titles covering different fields.
+The country’s national library offers free online access to various scholarly titles.
 You can access library information and science abstracts through the website.

 Website: www.peardeck.com

-If you’re a teacher, you can use this online platform to create more engaging learning content for your students.
-It offers various features that can make your instructional materials a little bit more interactive.
+If you’re a teacher, use this online platform to create more engaging learning content for your students.
+It offers various features to make your instructional materials more interactive.

 Website: ejournals.ph

 Philippine E-Journals provides scholarly articles and papers in various disciplines.
-You can easily locate abstracts and related articles using the website’s database.
+You can quickly locate abstracts and related articles using the website’s database.

 Website: classroommagazines.scholastic.com/support/learnathome.html